airdcpp-web/airdcpp-web.github.io/_docs/installation/compiling.md

 Development versions can be unstable.
 Usually you want to run a stable version unless you want to help with finding bugs from upcoming versions or testing recently made bug fixes for your issues.

-You should first ensure that you have the latest changes by following the instructions in the [updating section](#updating).

 ```
 $ git checkout develop
 ```

-Follow the instructions in the [Compile and install](#compile-and-install) section to compile and install the new version.
+Follow the instructions in the [Updating](#updating) section to get the latest changes and to compile and install the new version.

 If you want to switch back to a stable release, run